Income tax Dates

 Prescribed investor rates (PIR) for trusts

-- 10.5% only if the trust is testamentary (from a will) and include PIE income and tax paid in the end of year return
+- 10.5% only if the trust is testamentary (from a will) and include PIE income and tax paid in the end of year income tax return.

-- 0% and have the income or loss and tax credits flow through to the trust's end of year return.
+- 0% and have the income or loss and tax credits flow through to the trust's end of year income tax return.

 Trustees of superannuation funds cannot choose 10.5%.